SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 # 2DGauss_FFL_LD

-## Leaderboard
+## Leaderboard in benchmarking and evaluating
 The leaderboard will be updated after a submission.
-The dataset in Validate is used in the benchmarking and evaluating.
+The dataset in Benchmark is used in the benchmarking and evaluating.

 | Algorithm |Algorithm Type|Localization Type|RMSMD (nm)|
 |----------:|-------------:|----------------:|---------:|